 Facts about Internal or Female Condoms

-- Internal condoms are relatively inexpensive compared to other methods of contraception, like the IUD or implants, and they don’t require a prescription or measuring.
+- Internal condoms are relatively inexpensive compared to some other methods of contraception they don’t require a prescription or measuring.

 - Unlike male condoms, female or internal condoms allow both partners to feel everything during sex without reducing sensitivity while adding stimulus from the outer ring.